Free tool · CMS NPPES NPI Registry

 This tool accepts physician names with or without a “Dr” or “Dr.”prefix.
 Typing “Dr Sarah Chen” is equivalent to typing “Sarah Chen” — the honorific is stripped automatically before the CMS NPPES query runs.
 The same applies to “Doctor” spelled out.

-This MD NPI lookup, DO NPI search, and general physician NPI lookup covers every healthcare provider enumerated in NPPES — individual practitioners (Type 1) and group organizations (Type 2).
+This MD NPI lookup, DO NPI search, and general physician NPI lookup covers records currently returned by NPPES — individual practitioners (Type 1) and organizations (Type 2).
 Use the provider type filter to restrict results to individuals when doing a doctor NPI search by name.

 For common names, adding a specialty — for example, “Sarah Chen Cardiology” — helps narrow the results without leaving the search box.